Vishnupriya-Navigator/SmallSatellites/README.md

 Software Engineer | AI Researcher
 LinkedIn: https://www.linkedin.com/in/priya-d-76a403139/

-Citation
+## Citation

-If you use this codebase for research or implementation purposes, please cite the original paper:
+If you use this codebase for research or publication purposes, please cite:

 ```bibtex
 @inproceedings{devarajulu2025smallsat,